tzerbib/csci2390-cryptography-assignment/pir/README.md

 ## Running the protocol

-Make sure you have go installed, we tested this using go `v1.13` and `v1.16`.
+Make sure you have go installed.
+We tested this using go `v1.13` and `v1.16`.

 Run `go build` to compile the code, if you see some warnings, ignore them.